Azure/ALZ-Bicep/infra-as-code/bicep/modules/vwanConnectivity/README.md

 - [Parameters for Azure Commercial Cloud](generateddocs/vwanConnectivity.bicep.md)

+> **NOTE:** Within the `parVirtualWanHubs` parameter, the following keys (parVpnGatewayCustomName, parExpressRouteGatewayCustomName, parAzFirewallCustomName, and parVirtualWanHubCustomName) can be added to create custom names for the associated resources.
 > **NOTE:** Although there are generated parameter markdowns for Azure Commercial Cloud, this same module can still be used in Azure China.
 Example parameter are in the [parameters](./parameters/) folder.

 <!-- markdownlint-disable -->